ultimate271/notes/dastoyevsky/brothers02.03.md

 “I thank you for all, daughter.”

+#### She gives him the coin and asks the Father, in his wisdom, to give it to one that he knows is less fortunate than she
 “By the way, I have a thing to ask, not a great one.
 Here are sixty copecks.
 Give them, dear Father, to some one poorer than me.
 I thought as I came along, better give through him.
 He’ll know whom to give to.”